IPorth/TMLflow/README.md

 Generate a working directory
 `mkdir TMLflow`
 `cd TMLflow`
-Clone GitHub TMLflow repository into the directory
+Clone GitHub TMLflow repository into the directory.

-#### ONCOCNV
+### ONCOCNV
 Download ONCOCNV from https://github.com/BoevaLab/ONCOCNV/releases/tag/v6.9.
 Place ONCOCNV-master folder into TMLflow directory.
-Open ONCOCNV.sh and exchange the lines below "Set path arguments" until
-"Run commands" (version 6.9 lines 41-58) with the code in scripts/ONCOCNV_adjust.sh.
+Open ONCOCNV.sh and exchange the lines below "Set path arguments" until "Run commands" (version 6.9 lines 41-58) with the code in scripts/ONCOCNV_adjust.sh.
-This allows TMLflow to set paths and variables automatically
+This allows TMLflow to set paths and variables automatically.

 ### Create and activate the environment
-At first time, the environments have to be created.
+First, the environment has to be created.
 `conda env create --name TMLflow --file environment.yaml`
 Then the environment can be activated by executing:
 `conda activate TMLflow`